cypress-io/cypress-docker-images/README.md

 It is recommended to use a specific image tag, and not rely on the `default` tag.
 For example, it is better to use `cypress/base:12` than `cypress/base`.
 Even better it is to use full version of the image, like `cypress/base:12.18.0` - we will never overwrite the existing Docker images to prevent accidental changes.

+>📍Cypress Docker images are offered as a convenience measure.
+The goal is to offer Node, Browser and Cypress versions to streamline running in CI or other sandboxed environments.
+Some preparations and optimizations and not included.
+For example, given the infinite permutations, images are not monitored for security vulnerabilities of included components.
+>
+> Thus, they should **not** be used for production deployment and security scans should be performed as-needed by users of these images.

 ## DockerHub

 All of the images and tags are published to DockerHub under